Emma Malabuyo: Gymnastics career

-Junior

-2016

-In March 2016, Malabuyo made her international debut part of the United States' gold-winning junior team at the 2016 L'International Gymnix tournament, where she earned the bronze medal in the all-around competition, as well as two gold medals on balance beam and floor exercise.
+In March 2016, Malabuyo made her international debut as part of the United States' gold-winning junior team at the 2016 L'International Gymnix tournament.
+She earned the bronze medal in the all-around competition, and two gold medals, on balance beam and floor exercise.
 Later that month at the City of Jesolo Trophy, she won a gold medal on balance beam and earned three silver medals in the all-around, uneven bars, and floor exercise.
-In June, Malabuyo competed at the 2016 Secret U.S. Classic, where she finished second in the all-around behind fellow Texan Irina Alexeeva of WOGA and third on balance beam.
-She progressed to the 2016 P&G U.S. National Gymnastics Championships, but pulled out after competing only vault and floor exercise on the first day, and did not medal.
+In June, Malabuyo competed at the 2016 Secret U.S. Classic, where she finished second in the all-around behind fellow Texan Irina Alexeeva of World Olympic Gymnastics Academy (WOGA) and third on balance beam.
+She progressed to the 2016 P&G U.S. National Gymnastics Championships, but pulled out after competing in only the vault and floor exercises on the first day, and did not medal.

-2017

 In April 2017, Malabuyo competed at the City of Jesolo Trophy, where she finished third in the all-around behind teammates Gabby Perea and Maile O'Keefe.
-Later that year Malabuyo won the U.S. Classic ahead of O'keefe.
-At Nationals, Malabuyo finished second behind defending champion O'Keefe, but finished first on floor exercise, second on uneven bars, and third on vault and was named to the national team.
-She and O'Keefe were then selected to represent the United States at the 2017 International Junior Gymnastics Competition in Japan.
+Later that year Malabuyo won the U.S. Classic ahead of O'Keefe.
+At Nationals, Malabuyo finished second behind defending champion O'Keefe, but finished first on floor exercise, second on uneven bars, and third on vault.

+She was named to the national team.
+She and O'Keefe were selected to represent the United States at the 2017 International Junior Gymnastics Competition in Japan.
 There Malabuyo finished second in the all-around, again behind O'Keefe, and first on floor exercise.

-Senior

 2018

 Malabuyo made her senior debut at the City of Jesolo Trophy, where she competed as an individual alongside club teammate Ragan Smith.
 She won gold in the all-around, balance beam, and floor exercise.

 During the summer, Malabuyo competed only on vault and balance beam at the U.S. Classic due to a nagging back injury, scoring 14.300 and 12.650, respectively, after falling on beam.
 She finished fourteenth on the event.

-She traveled with Smith to Boston in August to compete in the national championships, but pulled out of the event during training to avoid re-aggravating the same injury.
+In August, she traveled with Smith to Boston to compete in the national championships, but pulled out of the event during training to avoid re-aggravating her injury.
 As a result, she was not named to the national team after the meet.